xkyrux/Sleepless-Bot/README.md

 **4.** Type **node bot.js** and hit enter!

 Your terminal should say **bot is ready!** within a couple seconds.
-If it does not or you get any errors, please head to our [Website](https://buildmybot.flarum.cloud/) or our [Discord](https://discord.gg/vgPEmsv) for help!
+If it does not or you get any errors, please head to our [Forum Page](https://forum.sharemybot.com/) or our [Discord](https://discord.gg/R2jwy3p) for help!

 **BOT UPDATE**